Ida Tarbell: Paris in the 1890s

 Leaving the security of The Chautauquan, Tarbell moved to Paris in 1891 at age 34 to live and work.
 She shared an apartment on the Rue du Sommerard with three women friends from The Chautauquan.
 The apartment was within a few blocks of the Panthéon, Notre-Dame de Paris, and the Sorbonne.
-This was an exciting time in Paris, as the Eiffel Tower had been finished recently in 1889.
-Tarbell and her friends enjoyed the art produced by Impressionists including Degas, Monet, Manet, and Van Gogh.
+This was an exciting time in Paris.
+The Eiffel Tower had been finished recently in 1889, and Tarbell and her friends enjoyed the art produced by Impressionists including Degas, Monet, Manet, and Van Gogh.
 Tarbell described the color of the art as "the blues and greens fairly howl they are so bright and intense."
 Tarbell attended the Can-can at the Moulin Rouge and in a letter to her family she advised them to read Mark Twain's description of it in The Innocents Abroad as she didn't like to write about it.

 Tarbell had an active social life in Paris.
 She and her flatmates hosted a language salon where both English and French speakers could come together and practice their non-native language skills.
 Her landlady, Madame Bonnet, held weekly dinners for the women and her other tenants.
 These tenants included young men from Egypt, and among them was Prince Said Toussoum, a cousin of the Egyptian ruler.
 Tarbell met and had a possible romance with Charles Downer Hazen, a future French historian and professor at Smith College.

 Tarbell set about making her career as a writer in Paris.
 She supported herself by writing for several American newspapers including the Pittsburgh Dispatch, the Cincinnati Times-Star, and the Chicago Tribune.
 Tarbell published the short story, France Adorée, in the December 1891 issue of Scribner's Magazine.
 All of this work, along with a tutorship, helped Tarbell as she worked on her first biography, a book on Madame Roland: the leader of an influential salon during the French Revolution.
 Tarbell already wanted to rescue women from the obscurity of history.
 Her research led her to an introduction to Leon Marillier, a descendant of Roland who provided access to Roland's letters and family papers.
 Marillier invited Tarbell to visit the Roland Country estate, Le Clos.